Overview of Specific GST Guide in Malaysia

 (d) a motor car which forms part of the stock in trade of a motor manufacturer or a motor dealer; or

-(e) any motor car which is used exclusively for the purposes of business as may approved by the Director General and subject to any condition as the Director General deems fit to impose.
+(e) any motor car which is used exclusively for the purposes of business as approved by the Director General which includes:

 - the motor car is registered in the name of the company;